 1. Choose the right watch

-This is why the earliest ages for learning the numbers from a watch are four or five years old.
-That is a relatively simple stage, as they are able to count, so you can simplify the technique as necessary.
+This is why the earliest ages for learning numbers from a watch are four or five years old.
+That is a relatively simple stage, as they can count, so you can simplify the technique as necessary.

 Your child may ask a lot of questions while using your watch.
 You may be skeptical if it is worthwhile to let them touch your watch, but I can say without a doubt, it is not only worthwhile but fun and educational too.